playmaker-pro/backend/README.md

 5. Install all dependencies:
     **Please follow order of installation!**
+    > Note that use_2to3 not working with newest setuptools, so before installing dependencies, you have to install lower version
     ```
     cd webapp
+    (vn) pip install "setuptools<58.0"
     (vn) pip install -r requirements.txt
     (vn) pip install celery==3.1.26.post2
     (vn) pip install -r requirement_dev.txt